 ICFP at the Citizen Lab

-The Citizen Lab co-founded the program and has been a host organization since its inception.
+The Citizen Lab co-founded the program with OTF and has been a host organization since its inception.
 We welcome proposals from fellowship candidates for research projects related to our current thematic areas described below:

 Freedom of Expression Online

 Information is censored and disrupted by state actors and private companies at the network layer (e.g., network shutdowns, network throttling, Internet filtering, etc.) and the application layer (e.g., content filtering and moderation, government requests for content removal, etc).